datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 One common R package (a set of code with features you can download and add to your R installation) is the [readxl package](https://CRAN.R-project.org/package=readxl) which can open and import Excel files.
 Rather than addressing package installation this second, we can take advantage of RStudio's import feature which integrates this package.
+(Note: this feature is available only in the latest versions of RStudio such as is installed on our cloud instance).